Ghosts Next Door

 THINK OF LAURA

-She had an inner light that made people naturally gravitate to her, even if they didn't know her.
-She loved children, she always talked about having a herd of them someday and that it would only be a matter of course that she and her family would have to live in a huge house.
-Our kids adored her; whenever she was over to our house, she always had something for our little ones, candies, toys, clothes, and costumes.
+She had an inner light that made people naturally gravitate to her.
+She loved children and always talked about having a herd of them someday.
+It would only be a matter of course that she and her family would have to live in a huge house.
+Our kids adored her; whenever she came to our home, she always had something for our little ones, candies, toys, clothes, and costumes.
 Geezus, they loved playing costumes with Laura until they were all worn out and ready for bed.
-Of course, with Laura's size, she had to endure rude comments from stupid people, and even though she knew how to make a quick comeback or laugh it off, those things really did hurt her.
+In her daily life, Laura endured rude comments from stupid people, and even though she knew how to make a quick comeback or laugh it off, those things really hurt her.
 I knew she could take care of herself, but shit like that would piss us off too.
-There were so many people we wanted to punch out, but Laura never lets us do that.
+We wanted to punch out so many people, but Laura never let us do that.

 "I'd feel bad if you guys got in trouble because of me," she'd say.